 These paintings are 5-foot-square unconventional landscapes.
-They depict places that the artist knew as a child, and are painted from memory - and from imagination where memory ran out.
+They depict places that I knew as a child, and are painted from memory - and from imagination where memory ran out.

-Most of the paintings are inhabited by a single figure - the artist as a child - often lying on the ground gazing up at the sky.
+Most of the paintings are inhabited by a single figure - myself as a child - often lying on the ground gazing up at the sky.
 The viewer - in the air? rising? falling? - gazes back.

 Some of these paintings were shown in the 2004 Fine Art BA Degree Show at Buckinghamshire Chilterns University College, and subsequently in 2005 in the Prizewinners Show at the Surface Gallery, Nottingham.